the-minimal/validator/README.md

 ## Roadmap to v1

 - Number validations
-- String validations
 - Boolean validations
-- Return brands
+- Return brands for sub-assertions
 - Add info about error types to all assertions
+- Rename `options` and use `includes` for the implementation